 Two years collegiate sports information, athletic communications, or media relations experience required; or an equivalent combination of education and experience.

-Valid Driver's License and ability to meet university's insurance requirements for driving college vehicles.
+Must have valid Driver's License and ability to meet the university's insurance requirements for driving university vehicles.

 Knowledge, Skills, and Abilities

 To perform this job successfully, an individual must be able to perform each essential duty satisfactorily.
 The requirements listed below are representative of the knowledge, skill, and/or ability required.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

 Ability to write reports, business correspondence, procedure manuals and press releases.

 Ability to effectively present information and respond to questions from groups of administrators, faculty, staff, students, vendors, and members of the general public.

 Knowledge of Adobe software (inDesign, Photoshop, Premiere, etc.)

 Knowledge of StatCrew and Genius Sports statistical software.